Metropolitan District Homeowners’ Rights Task Force

 MD Task Force Members . . .

-by MD and HOA Homeowner, 12 months ago
+by MD and HOA Homeowner, over 2 years ago

 Since there isn't yet a published agenda, here are some suggestions for your first agenda and for your work in general: